michaelmacdonald25/COVIDCounts/README.md

 Sharing an output on Tableau (and sometimes on Twitter), have a look over there and suggest any improvements. :)

-Ontario forecast: Has not yet built in supply/distribution improvements but rather continues the day-to-day % shifts (Sunday reverts to WoW)
+Ontario daily administrations forecast: Has not yet fully considered supply/distribution improvements but rather continues the recent day-to-day % lifts (Sunday reverts to WoW)

 Canada forecast: Currently carries forward the previous weeks administrations (hoping to apply a one-size-fits-all approach)